By Dr Melodie de Jager

 To assist in this process, the vestibular nerve begins to myelinate in utero by registering the movements of the fetus and its environment (uterus).
 This is necessary for the baby’s survival outside the uterus (Hogan, 2004).
 Outside the uterus, the pull of gravity presents an added challenge.
 These basic in utero movement patterns serve as the ‘blueprint’ for movements needed to oppose the force of gravity once born.

-Muscle tone is an opposing force to gravity; and through repetitive movement patterns (reflex reactions), muscle strength, coordination, and control is developed.
-The greater the body weight, the greater the muscle tone that is needed to oppose the pull of gravity – in a resting position, static position, as well as during movement.
+Muscle tone is an opposing force to gravity; and through repetitive movement patterns (reflex reactions), muscle strength, coordination, and control are developed.
+The more the body weight, the more the muscle tone that is needed to oppose the pull of gravity – in a resting position, static position, as well as during movement.

-Can you remember learning to ride a bike, how much easier it was easier to ride than to start and stop?
-Children with poor balance, low muscle tone, and midline problems, concentrate and cooperate better when they are on the move.
-Teachers and parents can help these children by offering movement opportunities in class or while doing homework to develop their inside senses so they too can sit still, straight and use the biggest portion of their concentrate for the task at hand.
+Can you remember learning to ride a bike, how much easier it was to ride than to start and stop?
+Children with poor balance, low muscle tone and midline problems, concentrate and cooperate better when they are on the move.
+Teachers and parents can help these children by offering movement opportunities in class or while doing homework, to develop their inside senses so they too can sit still and straight, and use the biggest portion of their concentration for the task at hand.